- Take 5, relax and enjoy a read...

 Te Papa

 Te Papa is one of the most popular things to do in winter in Wellington – you could just about fill in a whole day at this amazing place!
 The Museum of New Zealand is open every day from 10am to 6pm (except Christmas Day) and admission is free for everyone.
 So what is there to see and do here?
-You can see the only colossal squid on display anywhere in the world, delve underground to explore the innovative technology that keeps our modern buildings safe during earthquakes and immerse yourself in New Zealand’s natural environment, where children can dig for fossils and marvel at luminous glow worms.These experiences are all permanent – but there are also some famous exhibitions that make their way to Wellington for a stint at Te Papa for a limited time—think modern art, light installations and fascinating collections of goods, memorabilia and artefacts.
+You can see the only colossal squid on display anywhere in the world, delve underground to explore the innovative technology that keeps our modern buildings safe during earthquakes and immerse yourself in New Zealand’s natural environment, where children can dig for fossils and marvel at luminous glow worms.These experiences are all permanent – but there are also some famous exhibitions that make their way to Wellington for a stint at Te Papa for a limited time—think modern art, light installations and fascinating collections of goods, memorabilia and artifacts.
 Some of these exhibitions have costs associated but they’re in no way essential viewing—Te Papa is widely known as one of the best free things to do in Wellington with fun for the whole family.
+The best thing about staying at Bella Vista is that it is only 8 minutes from our Wellington motels nz.

 Zealandia

 Zealandia is described as an ecosanctuary in the heart of Wellington.
 It’s a picturesque, 225 hectare space in the suburb of Karori where you can see some of Aotearoa’s most special wildlife thrive in a lush and open setting.
 There are a range of private tours and group walks available—you can see the nocturnal species that only emerge at night or experience the sounds of the birds that sing as the sun goes down.
 What might you see?
 Well, the elusive Kiwi for one!
 And also the Tuatara, Kaka, Takehe, Weta and more native trees and plants than you’ll find anywhere else this close to the city (just a ten minute drive from the CBD, to be exact!)
 There are 32 kilometres of walking tracks so it’s a great place to take the kids to burn some energy too.
-Another great option for family fun in Wellington!
+Another great option for family fun only 19 minutes from our Wellington motel accommodation.

 Cable Car